kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Only one thread or process can possess at a time
 - Used to prevent multiple threads from simultaneously accessing a shared resource, **forcing them to take turns**
 - For example, like we only have one Lock, called pencil between two threads who tries to update a single garlicCount
-	- Now, Thread 2 will wait to execute until Thread 1 finishes its `run()` method
+	- Now, Thread II will wait to execute until Thread I finishes its `run()` method at 5 times.
+	- Totally the program takes about 500 * 10 = 5 seconds to finish executing
 ```
 public class Shopper extends Thread {
 	static int garlicCount = 0;